datastaxdevs/workshop-microservices-java/README.md

 A new tab opens in your browser at  `https://<your_uid>.<your_region>.gitpod.io/#/workspace/microservices-java-workshop-online`.
 These URL's are dynamic and we cannot provide clickable links in advance.
 You will need to copy-paste `<your_uid>.<your_region>` as we will insert them in each URL during the exercises.

+AUTO SAVED is **not enabled** by default, when you WILL DO CHANGES PLEASE REMEMBERB TO SAVE THEM with shortcut `CTRL+S`.

 **👁️ Expected output**

 ![SplashScreen](https://github.com/DataStax-Academy/microservices-java-workshop-online/blob/master/z-materials/images/gitpod-home.png?raw=true)